richsinn/wordpress-on-heroku/config/public/wp-content/plugins/simple-custom-css/readme.txt

 An easy-to-use WordPress Plugin to add custom CSS styles that override Plugin and Theme default styles.
 This plugin is designed to meet the needs of administrators who would like to add their own CSS to their WordPress website.

-**Now Allows Double Quotes in CSS Selectors!**
+**New for Version 3.0.1**

+- Tested for compatibility with WP 3.9.1
+- Secondary "Update Custom CSS" button added

 **Features**

+- Active Plugin Support
+- Useful Code Syntax Highlighter
 - No configuration needed
 - Simple interface built on WordPress UI
 - Virtually no impact on site performance
-- No JavaScript files or complicated database queries
+- No complicated database queries
-- Generates no CSS files
-- Extremely lightweight (~7KB)
 - Thorough documentation
+- Allows Administrator access on Multisite

 == Installation ==